 The Cottage was then owned by a family called The Hargreaves and latterly The Stansfields.

-Fleetwood (just like jason the present owner) who took great pride in the quality of his fish,
+Fleetwood who took great pride in the quality of his fish.

-Mrs Stansfield invited the stars from the end of pier shows which were the place to be in the 1960s, Blackpool was a booming town, The Cottage stayed open until 2-3am to allow the celebrity’s time to relax after the shows.
+Mrs Stansfield invited the stars from the end of pier shows which were the place to be in the 1960s.
+Blackpool was a booming town, the Cottage stayed open until 2-3am to allow the celebrities time to relax after the shows.

 Many of the old pictures have disappeared over time but we have lots of stories from our three longstanding members of staff, Joan, Linda and Maureen who have a combined service record of 110 years.

-Oliver Reed was a regular, according to Linda he was a true gentleman, he was a regular with his wife & it was her who wore the trousers, he would leave the cottage quite sober but the newspaper photographers would be waiting outside, he said watch this Linda, he would stagger about the street, they would get the picture, he gave Linda a wink and went on his way.
+Oliver Reed was a regular, according to Linda he was a true gentleman, he was a regular with his wife and it was she who wore the trousers.
+He would leave the Cottage quite sober but the newspaper photographers would be waiting outside.
+He said watch this Linda, he would stagger about the street, they would get the picture, he gave Linda a wink and went on his way.

-Jay Patel took over from the Stansfields, he owned the Cottage for twenty years, he says his proudest moment was when he served fish & chips to the prime minister, John Major.
+Jay Patel took over from the Stansfields.
+He owned the Cottage for 20 years and says his proudest moment was when he served fish & chips to the prime minister, John Major.

-2009 saw the renovation of the takeaway and kitchen, the takeaway now boasts a enormous state of the art range by Florigo (The same make as Rick Steins in his place in Padstowe & Fortnum & Masons London) only the best for the Cottage customers.
+2009 saw the renovation of the takeaway and kitchen.
+The takeaway now boasts an enormous state-of-the-art range by Florigo (the same make as Rick Stein has in his place in Padstow & at Fortnum & Mason in London).
+Only the best for the Cottage customers!